Thank you Potatoes USA for sponsoring this post. Make a delicious and convenient meal for your family tonight with potatoes!

 Add ginger and garlic.
 Cook 1-2 minutes.
 Add cumin and salt.

-Add peanut butter, tomato paste, diced tomatoes and chicken broth.
+Add peanut butter, tomato paste, diced tomatoes and vegetable broth.

 Broil to a boil, and add potatoes.